 Essential Oil History reveals that he believed that doctors should find the causes for the illnesses and make decisions on treatment based on the symptoms instead of treating the symptoms themselves.The literature he left behind contained an important principle for modern medicine.
 He said “Above all, the purpose of a doctor is to awaken the natural healing energies within the body.”
 He studied the medicinal effects of over 300 plants, which included Thyme, Marjoram and Peppermint.
-He believed in treating the patient holistically, which included aromatherapy massage; he treated wounded soldiers on battlefields with aromatic treatments.
+He believed in treating the patient holistically, which included aromatherapy massage and he treated wounded soldiers on battlefields with aromatic treatments.

 Claudius Galen, a Greek Physician who lived Between 129-199 A.D., had studied medicine from the age of 17, and began treating Roman Gladiators with medicinal herbs at the age of 28 and from all accounts, not one of the Gladiators died from their wounds.
 He wrote papers describing various plants and their medicinal uses and where they were from.
 Galen was given credit for inventing the first cold cream, made of beeswax, olive oil, rose petals and water.
+That sounds amazing!

 Persia is another place where there have been contributions made to essential oil history.
 A Persian named Al-Razi wrote a medical encyclopedia and invented tools like flasks and spatulas which were used in pharmacies until the 20th century.

-Then there was Ali-Ibn Sana, who lived from 980-1037 AD and was also known as Avicenna the Arab.
+After that was Ali-Ibn Sana, who lived from 980-1037 AD and was also known as Avicenna the Arab.
 He became a physician by the age of 20, after beginning his study of medicine around the age of 16.
 Avicenna wrote about the properties of 800 plants and what they do to the human body.
 And this is very important; He discovered and recorded the distillation process of essential oils that is still used today.
 We’ll discuss that in another blog.

 During the Crusades in the 12th Century, Knights brought back to Europe, from the Middle East, oils and the knowledge of herbal medicine, especially the very important process of distillation of the oils.
 The oils became very popular in Europe, but they were very expensive and average families could not afford them and they were mostly used by the well-to-do.
 During the 14th century, a physician named Paracelsus started using essential oils in the treatment of Leprosy.
 His success with it was not accepted and he was prohibited from practicing.

-While working one day in his lab, Gattefosse discovered the power of lavender oil.
-There was a laboratory explosion in which he was covered by a burning substance and put it out by rolling on grass.
+While working one day in his lab, Gattefossé discovered the power of lavender oil.
+There was a laboratory explosion in which he was covered by a burning substance and he put it out by rolling on grass.
 Both of his hands were covered and started to quickly develop gas gangrene, which can be a fatal condition.
 He used some of the lavender that was in his lab and poured it over his hands.

 Using the lavender, he stopped the destruction of the tissue in his hands.
 The healing process started the next day and he only received slight scarring on his hands.
 That shows how powerful natural remedies can be without the side effects that you can get from prescription/over-the-counter drugs.
 He took all the research and experience he had with essential oils and put it into book form, published in 1937 as ‘Aromatherapie’.